i-love-flamingo/flamingo-commerce-adapter-standalone/Readme.md

 # Flamingo Commerce Adapters Standalone

 This repository contains modules that allow to run Flamingo Commerce in a standalone mode.
-(Not connected to any thirds party headless ecommerce API).
+(Not connected to any third party headless ecommerce API).

 According to the Flamingo Commerce concept of "ports and adapters" the modules provide implementations for Flamingo Commerce Ports.